harshit9715/blog/posts/iac-to-iic.md

 ### Why typescript / javascript is better?

 All components are written with typescript at first, so you are sure that they will work for you.
-With other languages, it works perfectly if you are using default CDK constructs but as soon as you are using 3rd party constructs it less certain that it will work.
+With other languages, it works perfectly if you are using default CDK constructs but as soon as you are using 3rd party constructs it is less certain that it will work.

 I would recommend using Javascript for infrasturcture code even if some of the functionalities (lambdas) are in Python or Java.